The demands on healthcare today are growing at an unprecedented rate and the NHS is under increasing pressure to deliver all that we are asking of it.

 Your views are important

-We would like to ask for your feedback on our proposed changes to the eligibility criteria for hip and knee surgery by asking you to take a few minutes to answer this Questionnaire.
+We asked for your feedback on our proposed changes to the eligibility criteria for hip and knee surgery by completing a short questionnaire.
+This consultation ended on the 30 June 2019 and the questionnaire has now been closed.